-Employee stock options are often issued as part of an employee compensation package.
-Companies often offer this type of equity comp as a way to both reward key employees and retain top talent.
+Employee stock options may be issued as part of an employee compensation package.
+Companies may offer this type of equity compensation as a way to both reward key employees and retain top talent.

 - Exercise the employee stock option and retain the company stock.

 - Exercise the employee stock option and sell the stock.

 To determine the right move for you, you may want to start by asking these four questions.

-Prior to reaching the vesting date, the recipient of the options has no right to exercise the shares (even if the share price of the stock appreciates above the grant price).
+Prior to reaching the vesting date, the recipient of the employee stock options often has no right to exercise the shares (even if the share price of the stock appreciates above the exercise price).

-After the vesting date, you need to ask yourself if you want to continue to hold your company options and/or shares — or should you take the in-the-money value and run (i.e. exercise and sell)?
+After the vesting date, you need to ask yourself if you want to continue to hold your employee stock options and/or shares — or should you exercise and sell the shares, taking the value and redeploying it into other assets?

 If you want to hold the company stock, the decisions may become more complicated.
-You can continue to hold the unexercised options as is or you can exercise the options and hold the shares.
-Depending on the type of options and your appetite for tax, the outcomes can be varied.
+You can continue to hold the unexercised employee stock options as is.
+Or, you can exercise the employee stock options and hold the shares.
+Depending on the type of options you have and your appetite for income tax and investment risk, the outcomes can be varied.

 If the answer is, “No, I do not want to hold company stock,” the best strategy may be to exercise the options and sell the shares.
-This is often a strategy implemented by employees seeking to treat the value of stock options as if it were the same as their regular paycheck.
+This is often a strategy that may be implemented by employees seeking to treat the value of employee stock options as if it were the same as their regular paycheck.

 A cash exercise means that you’ll pay cash for the total exercise price of the employee stock option.
-It may also include paying cash for the pending tax bill.
+It may also include paying cash for the pending tax liability, if any.
 Depending on the value of your employee stock options and the type of stock option you exercise, the cash required to exercise your employee stock options can be big.

-If you didn’t have this amount of cash on hand — or simply didn’t want to use so much cash to cover the exercise — you might want to consider doing a cashless exercise instead.
+If you do not have the requisite amount of cash on hand — or simply didn’t want to use cash to cover the exercise — you might want to consider doing a cashless exercise instead.

-A cashless exercise typically requires no cash outlay to exercise the shares.
+A cashless exercise typically requires no cash outlay to exercise your employee stock options.
 When you exercise, a portion of the shares are exercised and held and a portion of the shares are exercised and sold.
 The proceeds from the sold shares are specifically used to pay for the cost of the shares themselves (and possibly some or all of the pending the tax liability).

-Doing a cashless exercise means you won’t have to front so much cash to make the transaction, but you’ll also end up with less shares than if you did a cash exercise.
+If you do a cashless exercise, it likely means that you won’t have to bring cash to the table to make the transaction.
+It also means, however, that you’ll end up with less shares held post exercise than if you did a cash exercise.

 There is not often a perfect answer as to what is a better option, a cash or a cashless exercise.
-The better answer is the one that allow you to meet your personal goals and objectives.
+The better answer is the one that allow you to meet your personal financial planning goals and objectives.

 As mentioned above, exercising your options might trigger some tax consequences.
 In addition to the regular income tax of which you may be aware, you might also need to pay the alternative minimum tax, or AMT.

 When you exercise incentive stock options, the value between the exercise price of the option and the fair market value at exercise is an AMT preference item known as the bargain element.
 Depending on the size of the bargain element, you may be subject to paying the alternative minimum tax.

 Generally speaking, the bargain element of incentive stock options is taxed at a flat 26% or 28%.
 For example, if you have $100,000 of bargain element and we assume a 26% tax bracket, you will be subject to $26,000 in AMT.
 If your bargain element is $500,000 and we assume a 28% tax bracket, you will be subject to $140,000 in AMT.